Overview of billing and invoicing for marketplace customers

 Billing and invoicing in Azure Marketplace

-When you purchase through the marketplace, you eliminate the complexity of managing individual vendor relationships and invoices.
-You get a single, consolidated monthly invoice from Microsoft that includes your Azure charges and your marketplace purchases.
-The invoice is generated based on your billing account type.
-A billing account is created when you sign up to use Azure.
-For example, you might have signed up for Azure for personal projects or have access through your organization's Enterprise Agreement (EA) or Microsoft Customer Agreement (MCA).
-You use your billing account to manage your invoices and track costs.
+Purchasing through the marketplace simplifies vendor management and invoicing.
+You receive a consolidated monthly invoice from Microsoft, including Azure charges and marketplace purchases.
+Your invoice is based on the type of your billing account, created when you signed up for Azure.
+You might have a personal account, or access through an organization's Enterprise Agreement (EA) or Microsoft Customer Agreement (MCA).
+Use your billing account to manage invoices and track costs.

-In Azure, billing entities such as a billing account, are related via the Azure subscription.
-A billing account manages your costs and invoices, while subscriptions are the operational entities on which your Azure resources run.
+In Azure, a billing account manages your costs and invoices, while subscriptions run your Azure resources.
 Each billing account has one or more subscriptions.
 Learn more about the different billing accounts and scopes.

 - Enterprise Agreement (EA)